tibordome/cosmic_profiles/README.md

 The documentation can be found [here](https://cosmic-shapes.readthedocs.io/en/latest/index.html).

 Contributions are welcome.
 Please raise a PR.
-Comments/recommendations/complaints can be sent to [here](mailto:tibor.doeme@gmail.com).
+Comments/recommendations/complaints can be sent [here](mailto:tibor.doeme@gmail.com).